African Portfolio Covid-19 Updates

 - Borders – Open

 - Entry Requirements: No fever or symptoms on arrival and negative COVID-19 PCR test taken within 72 hours of departure.
 On arrival, travelers will be subjected to a PCR COVID-19 test, at the traveler’s expense.
 Travelers will have to wait for their negative results before proceeding to their final destination in Uganda.
-Fully vaccinated, asymptomatic travelers are not required to test on arrival.

 - Departure Requirements: Negative COVID-19 PCR test done within 72 hours of departure.